DFE-Digital/early-careers-framework/README.md

 It should be possible to run just the database from docker, if you want to.
 Check docker-compose file for username and password to put in your `.env` file.

+If you want to seed the database you can either run `db:drop` and `run:setup` tasks with your preferred method, or `db:seed`.

 ### Govuk Notify
 Register on [GOV.UK Notify](https://www.notifications.service.gov.uk).
 Ask someone from the team to add you to our service.